ADHD: Essential Information For Caregivers

 What Is ADHD?

-Attention Deficit Hyperactivity Disorder (ADHD) is typically characterised by hyperactivity, excessive inattention, trouble focusing, paying attention or finishing tasks or activities, as well as impulsive and often disruptive behaviour.
+Attention Deficit Hyperactivity Disorder (ADHD) is typically characterised by hyperactivity, excessive inattention, trouble focusing, paying attention or completing tasks or activities, as well as impulsive and often disruptive behaviour.
 It is a brain development disorder that affects between 2 to 9.5 percent of school-age children worldwide and one in 20 children in Australia.

 - Types of ADHD